Jorgemendozaesp/TKT4196-CourseMaterial/py_guide.md

 ```
 And restart your terminal.
 It should say -- ~ -- -zsh on top.

 Now install Anaconda.
 Try the instructions in this [link](https://towardsdatascience.com/how-to-successfully-install-anaconda-on-a-mac-and-actually-get-it-to-work-53ce18025f97) first.
-If you have troubleshooting, you may look at this other [link](https://docs.anaconda.com/anaconda/install/mac-os/#macos-graphical-install)
+If you have trouble doing it this way, you may look at this other [link](https://docs.anaconda.com/anaconda/install/mac-os/#macos-graphical-install).
 After you have installed it, run this command:
 ```
 $ conda init zsh